zoifyllon/Android-Repo/README.md

 ## Usage
 1. **Launch the App:**
-   Open the Zoifllyon application on your Android device.
+   Open the Zoifyllon application on your Android device.

 2. **Scan Your Skin:**
    Use the built-in camera functionality to take a picture of the affected leaf area.